sundqvistjohan/fizzbuzz_js_johan/README.md

     </script>
 ```
 Ends, from top to bottom, the 'click' eventListener code block, the 'DOMContentLoaded' eventListener code block and finally the script block.

+## Question 8.
+What is a CDN (Content Delivery Network)?

+**Answer**

+A CDN is a decentralized media storage.
+Instead of storing media content locally (on the same server as the site) we can store it on mupltiple locations around the world.
+The user is then routed to the closest available content server.